 - Fasting: 4 to 6 hours of fasting is must.
 Overnight fasting is preferred.
 During the period of fasting, drinking plain water is allowed.

 - Advice for Diabetics for PET CT Scan: You must get up early enough to eat a light breakfast at least six hours before your scheduled PET CT scan time.
-It is preferred that you take your insulin and/or oral medications at least six hours (minimum four hours) before your scan.
+It is preferred that you take your diabetic medications at least six hours (minimum four hours) before your scan.
 You can then have only water until your PET/CT scan.

 - Other Medication: Other routine medications (thyroid, blood pressure tablets etc) may be taken.

 - Creatinine and Urea Tests: It is mandatory to have blood test results for Serum Creatinine and Urea, the day before the PET CT.
 If creatinine value is high, we will talk with your doctor on how to proceed further.

 - Clinical Records: While coming for PET scan please carry all your old medical records for reference (Doctor’s prescription, treatment summary, discharge papers, surgery details, biopsy / post surgery histopathology reports etc).
 These details help our doctors give your case-specific diagnostic report.

 - Old CT / MRI / PET CT reports: If any prior PET scan has been performed, kindly do not forget to bring scan images in CD and the reports.
 CD images of the previous PET scan helps our doctors compare images side by side and get to know your present status.

 The entire PET CT Scan procedure takes around 3-4 hours.

 - Arrive 15-30 minutes before your PET scan.

 - Verification of Documents: After reaching the center, our reception staff will verify your documents and guide you.